zchee/golang-wiki/GerritAccess.md

 Rules for submitting changes: if a change touches an area that you own, you can submit any changes after a +2.
 But elsewhere only submit your own changes after receiving a +2 from the owner of that area.

+Approver access also gives you power to Trust+1 CLs.
+Every code change requires two approvers, with at least one +2.
+The second approver can Trust+1 (a +2 from a second approver also suffices).

+Rules for voting Trust+1 on changes: only Trust+1 a change if you are confident that the change does not introduce any sort of security vulnerability or other clearly inappropriate code change.
+As long as you are sure about that, it's OK to Trust+1 a change even if you don't fully understand all the details of the change.

+If the author of the change is an approver, they may (and are expected to) Trust+1 their own change, but someone else must +2 the change before it can be submitted.

 To request this access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
 See below.

 ## Trybot Access ("may-start-trybots")